facil-io/cstl/fio-stl.md

                         uint64_t seed);
 ```

-Computes a 128 bit facil.io Stable Hash (will not be updated, even if broken).
+Computes a 128 bit facil.io Stable Hash (once version 0.8 is released, this algorithm will not be updated, even if broken).

 #### `fio_risky_hash`